martinreus/martinreus.github.io/_posts/2020-02-01-angular-ssr-translations.md

 });
 ```

-The last part is to remove the `browserLocaleFactory` from our `AppModule`.
+We may now remove the `browserLocaleFactory` from our `AppModule`.
 It should look like this:

 ```typescript
 @NgModule({